andrewpfunk/serverless-tutorial/README.md

 Whatever changes we've made should be preserved.
 But more importantly, if we open the app in a different browser, or on a different device, we should see the same Todo list.
 And any changes made in that other browser or device should be reflected back in the first browser (after a reload).

-Note: the app is now totally dependent on the database and not really using localStorate.
+Note: the app is now totally dependent on the database and not really using localStorage.
 In a real application, we should rely on localStorage first and only connect to the database when necessary to synchronize data.

 ## Part Four: Local Development 🚧